Kristoff Vernard: Fictional character biography

 After being ousted as leader of Latveria, Doctor Doom returns to the country with the Fantastic Four to overthrow its then-leader Zorba.
 Doom meets the young Kristoff and his mother.
 While conversing with them, Kristoff's mother is killed by one of Zorba's robots for violating curfew.
 Furious at the death of a woman who was standing in his presence and therefore should have been regarded as being under his protection, Doom destroys the robot and defeated Zorba.
 Doctor Doom adopts Kristoff as his heir and takes him to live in Castle Doom.

 Kristoff explaining his origin.
 Art by Paul Ryan and Dan Bulanadi.

-Following the apparent murder of Doctor Doom by Terrax, Doom's robots take Kristoff and implanted him with Doom's mental patterns and detailed memories.
+Following the apparent death of Doctor Doom during a battle with Terrax and the Fantastic Four, Doom's robots take Kristoff and implanted him with Doom's mental patterns and detailed memories.
 However, he stops the process before it can be completed.
 Now believing that he is Doom, Kristoff attempts to kill the Fantastic Four by destroying the Baxter Building.
 The Fantastic Four survive the explosion due to being protected by Invisible Woman and manage to stop Kristoff.
 He is imprisoned in Four Freedoms Plaza, the new home of the Four.

 Kristoff is still convinced that he is Doom and Mister Fantastic hopes to restore him to his normal personality.
 At this time, the real Doom returns.
 Kristoff escapes prison with the aid of a Doombot sent to kidnap Franklin Richards, son of Mister Fantastic and the Invisible Woman, who possesses immense psychic abilities.
 Doom intends to use Franklin to bargain for the soul of his mother Cynthia, who is being held captive by Mephisto.
 Doom admits his failure to save Cynthia, demonstrating a lack of confidence to the Doombots present.
 The Doombots turn on Doom, who is forced to flee.
 Kristoff takes control of Latveria until Doom infiltrates his castle and speaks a codeword that reverts Kristoff to his original personality.
 Doom reclaims his throne while Kristoff is sent as a decoy to battle Mr. Fantastic and is killed in battle.